bigbluebutton/bigbluebutton.github.io/index.md

   <img src="/images/22-ios.png"/>
 </p><br>

-It's worth empahsizing there isn't mobile client and desktop client -- the same HTML5 client runs on all devices.
-This gives us a single code base to enahance and innovate with adoption across desktop, laptop, chromebook, iOS, and Andorid.
+It's worth emphasizing there isn't mobile client and desktop client -- the same HTML5 client runs on all devices.
+This gives us a single code base to enhance and innovate with adoption across desktop, laptop, chromebook, iOS, and Andorid.
 Nice!

 ## Designed for online learning